This post may contain affiliate links.

-Oh, why had I ever gone ghost hunting, I asked myself, looking around fearfully?
+Oh, why had I ever gone ghost hunting, I asked myself, looking around with wide eyes.
 It’s all fun and games until the elderly woman in grey decides it’s you she’s been waiting for all along.

 In desperation I thought of Monica Lewinsky.
 She might not be everyone’s idea of a role model, but she’d slept in this room and that gave me courage – if anyone has been haunted by the past and survived, it’s Monica, the notorious intern in blue.

 Travel Guide for Shrewsbury in Shropshire, England

 Shrewsbury is about 140 miles northwest from London.
 Trains go direct from London Euston Station.
 The fastest is about 2.5 hours.
 Shrewsbury is also very near the Welsh border, so if you’re coming from Wales (which is what I did) it’s an easy trip.